-26. Section 47 of the Education and Training Act is amended by the substitution for section 47 of the following section:
+26. Section 47 of the Education and Training Act is amended by the substitution for 45 section 47 of the following section:

-"Regulations 35
+"Regulations

-47. [1] The Minister may make regulations consistent with this Act on-

-(a) safety measures at public and private further education and training institutions:
+- 47. [(1)] The Minister may make regulations consistent with this Act on- - (a) safety measures at public and private further education and training institutions;

-(b) a national assessment of student achievement for public and private further education and training institutions;

-(c) a national process for the assessment, monitoring and evaluation for quality education in public and private further education and training institutions;

-(d) initiation practices at public and private further education and training institutions;

-- (e) any matter which the Minister is empowered or required to prescribe by regulation in terms of this Act; [and] or - [(b)] (f) any other matter in respect of which regulations are necessary or expedient in order to achieve the purpose of this Act.".
+- (b) a national process and procedures for the assessment of student achievement for public and private further education and training institutions; - (c) a national process for the assessment, monitoring and evaluation of education in public and private further education and training institutions; - (d) initiation practices at public and private further education and training institutions; - (e) any matter which the Minister is empowered or required to prescribe by regulation in terms of this Act; [and] or - [(b)] (f) any other matter in respect of which regulations are necessary or expedient in order to achieve the purpose of this Act.".

-27. The Adult Basic Education and Training Act, 2000 (hereinafter referred to as the Adult Basic Education and Training Act), is amended by the insertion after section 18 of the following section:
+27. The Adult Basic Education and Training Act, 2000 (hereinafter referred to as the Adult Basic Education and Training Act), is amended by the insertion after section 18 of 20 the following section: